 If you were like I was for most of my life, when you heard “Chickamauga” you thought about the battle, national military park, creek, lake or dam.
 But after you have spent a few minutes checking out the contents of this page, perhaps you will start thinking about the beautiful historic downtown that bears that name.

 You can see many historic places.
-Civil War history is abundant, and there’s a grand old house that fits into the category that starts with “ante-” and ends with “-bellum.”
+Civil War history is abundant, and there’s a grand mid-19th century house you don’t want to miss.

 Whether you enjoy historic houses, war relics or trivia, railroad-based nostalgia, beautiful greenspaces or streetscapes, or shopping and eating ice cream in vintage surroundings, you can’t go wrong with a visit to downtown Chickamauga.